Gaps in the CDH Journey

 Questions related to many aspects of the CDH journey, including diagnosis, antenatal preparation, postnatal treatment and future implications.

-All questions were then checked to see if they have been answered by existing research. *
+All questions were then checked to see if they had been answered by existing research. *

-* Existing research identified will be shared at the conclusion of this project.
+* Existing research identified will be shared after this project.

 Stage two

-In this second stage of the project, participants are asked to review the ‘interim list of unanswered questions’ and select which they feel are the 10 most important questions.
+The second stage of the project is now complete.
+In this stage, participants were asked to review the ‘interim list of unanswered questions’ and select which they feel are the 10 most important questions.
 Participants will then be asked to rank these 10 questions in order of priority (from 1-10), where one is the most important question.

-The top 15-20 questions from this survey will be put forward to our final Priority Setting Workshop in August, ultimately resulting in the identification of the “Top 10 CDH Research Priorities”.
+The top 15-20 questions from this survey were put forward to our final Priority Setting Workshop, to identify the “Top 10 CDH Research Priorities”.

 The results will be shared and communicated with key groups such as research funders, researchers, patients and carers, and the wider research and policy community.